BYUCS452F2020/Cloudymous/README.md

 ## Technical
 Our priorities will be:
-- Choose client-side programming language
+- Choose client-side programming language with robust VRF/cryptographic libraries (C or Go could work)
-- Choose server-side programming language with robust VRF/cryptographic libraries (C or Go could work)
+- Choose server-side programming language with robust VRF/cryptographic libraries
 - Implement the MVP